geerlingguy/ansible-role-solr/README.md

     solr_timezone: "UTC"

 Default timezone of JVM running solr.
-This can be usefull when you use dataimport and delta imports (ex: comparing against a MySQL external data source).
-For the index itself, solr store teh date fields exactly as you pass it, it's your responsability to convert it or not in the right timezone.
+You can override this if needed when using dataimport and delta imports (ex: comparing against a MySQL external data source).
+Read through Apache Solr's [Working with Dates](https://cwiki.apache.org/confluence/display/solr/Working+with+Dates) documentation for more background.

     solr_cores:
       - collection1